Clavulanic acid sensitization seems more involved in cutaneous than systemic reactions in amoxicillinclavulanate drug reactions

 SUMMARY

-BLs allergy is considered a major health issue, as BLs are the most frequently involved in drug allergic reactions.
-Amoxicillin (AX) is the most frequently involved drug in sensitization among all BLs.
-AX is commercialized alone or combined to clavulanic acid (CLA) in order to increase the antibiotic spectrum.
 The growing prescriptions of AX-CLA formulations contributed to increase the role of CLA as an allergy inducer.
 At present, little is known about the clinical characteristics of hypersensitivity reactions to clavulanate.
-The aim of this study was to assess the difference in the prevalence of cutaneous vs systemic reactions in patients who had a documented history of allergic reactions to amoxicillin-clavulanate and tested positive for clavulanate or penicillin/amoxicillin.
-Our study suggests that patients who presented only muco-cutaneous reactions were more often sensitized to CLA rather than AX.
+The aim of this study was to assess the difference in the prevalence of cutaneous vs systemic reactions in patients with a documented history of allergic reactions to amoxicillin-clavulanate and tested positive for clavulanate or penicillin/amoxicillin.
+Methods.
+Between January 2017 and March 2023, out of 88 outpatients with suspected BLs allergy we selected 59 patients with a reaction to AX-CLA.